Revealing “Toxic Culture” Before Applying for that Job?

-What other "Best Places to Work" List.
+What do other "Best Places to Work" publishers reveal?

 Oh, I know, let me check to see if Uber has a low ranking on those “Best Places to Work” list.
 Ok, LinkedIn put Uber as the 12th top company to work for 2018.
 Thank you LinkedIn.